cbergmeir/cc2425/sessionX/README_spark_k8s.md

 print(text_rdd.count())
 ```

-## TODO NOT WORKING YET Run one config for all different users
+## TODO NOT WORKING YET Have all users using the same spark instance and HDFS

 ### Install helm and spark-operator